-I am studying psychology of great apes (and recently also birds), particularly emotion and cognition.
-I am working with all species of great apes including bonobos, chimpanzees, orangutans, gorillas, macaques, human infants, children, and adults (and recently with pigeons).
+I am studying the psychology of great apes (and recently also birds), particularly emotion and cognition.
+I am working with all species of great apes including bonobos, chimpanzees, orangutans, gorillas, human infants, children, and adults (and recently with pigeons).
 My basic approach is to use cutting-edge technologies to study traditional questions in comparative psychology and animal behavior.

 Sunset at Kumamoto Sanctuary

-2016-2017: Along with great ape research, at University of Oxford (with Dr. Dora Biro), I started working with pigeons about how they use their vision to coordinate their group flight while homing.
+2016-2017: Along with great ape research, at the University of Oxford (with Dr. Dora Biro), I started working with pigeons about how they use their vision to coordinate their group flight while homing.

-2007-2011: In Inuyama, Aichi, Primate Research Institute, I worked with chimpanzees using computerized methods such as touch-panel tasks and eye-tracking and received my Master and PhD degree there, supervised by Dr. Masaki Tomonaga and Dr. Tetsuro Matsuzawa.
+2007-2011: In Inuyama, Aichi, Primate Research Institute, I worked with chimpanzees using computerized methods such as touch-panel tasks and eye-tracking and received my Master and Ph.D. degree there, supervised by Dr. Masaki Tomonaga and Dr. Tetsuro Matsuzawa.

-|Apart from work, I enjoy outdoor activities, mountain climbing and travelling and indoor activities, making models and watching movies.|
+|Apart from work, I enjoy outdoor activities, mountain climbing and traveling and indoor activities, making models and watching movies.|